Prathyangira Devi Temple, Shollinganallur

 Sri Maha Prathyangira Devi Temple is a Hindu temple located in the area of Sholinganallur, Chennai, India, adjacent to the beach of Bay of Bengal.
 The temple sits on the banks of the Buckingham Canal.
 The temple is dedicated to the goddess Prathyangira, in her form as Maha Prathyangira Devi.
 She is considered to be a powerful repellent of the influences generated by witchcraft, and is said to have the power to punish Adharma.
 This is one of the few temples of Prathyangira and the only temple for Shri Maha Prathyangira Devi, the Shanta form.

 The Temple

-The other deities enshrined in the temple are the goddess Varahi, Goddess Neela Saraswathi, Sarabheswara, Ganesha, Muruga, Panjamukha Anjaneya, Agni, Kaalikaambal, Ayyappan, Saniswara, Narasimha, Rahu and Ketu, Guruvayoorappan and Shiva.
+The other deities enshrined in the temple are the goddess Varahi, Goddess Neela Saraswathi, Narasimha, Ganesha, Muruga, Panjamukha Anjaneya, Agni, Kaalikaambal, Ayyappan, Saniswara, Sharabha, Rahu and Ketu, Guruvayoorappan and Shiva in the form of Aishwarya Eshwarar.